tarantool/metrics/doc/monitoring/metrics_reference.rst

 Scheduler
 ~~~~~~~~~

-The vinyl scheduler invokes the :ref:`regulator <metrics-vinyl-regulator>` and
+The vinyl scheduler invokes the :ref:`regulator <metrics-reference-vinyl_regulator>` and
 updates the related variables.
 This happens once per second.

 ..  container:: table